bn-2002/Rick-and-Morty/README.md

 <img width="70%" src="https://github.com/bn-2002/Rick-and-Morty/assets/71316063/c26de295-54de-4461-bd84-953d2473f386" alt="Rick And Morty" title="Rick And Morty">

-Built using the Rick and Morty api used to show the characters of this series.
-It features a filter section that allows users to filter characters from the Rick and Morty API based on gender and status.
-Users can also search for characters by name.
-User can also bookmark favorite characters.
-The website utilizes the Next.js Image component to optimize image loading.
+The website was created using the Rick and Morty API to display characters from the series.
+It includes a filter section that allows users to sort characters based on gender and status.
+Additionally, users can search for characters by name and bookmark their favorites.
+The website also uses the Next.js Image component to optimize image loading.
 <div/>

 ## ⚔ Tech Stack